 Yes.
 Please do not eat for 6 hours before your scheduled appointment.
 If your appointment is in the morning, this means nothing to eat or drink from midnight the night before.
-If you have an afternoon appointment, it may be OK to have a small snack or meal beforehand but you must finish it no less than 6 hours prior to your treatment.
+If you have an afternoon appointment, it may be okay to have a small snack or meal beforehand, but you must finish it no less than 6 hours prior to your treatment.
 If in doubt, please do not eat.

 Remember, if you are not properly fasted, your appointment may have to be rescheduled.

-Short sleeves are recommended to allow a blood pressure cuff to be fitted to one of your upper arms.
+Please wear comfortable clothing, remember that most dental treatments can take an hour or more.
+We recommend wearing short sleeves to allow a blood pressure cuff to be fitted to one of your upper arms.

 Avoid one-piece outfits, sometimes an adhesive patch needs to be placed on the side of your rib cage under your blouse or shirt.

 WHAT HAPPEN AFTER THE PROCEDURE?